aaronmams/jekyll-now/_posts/2017-09-15-Machine learning and econometrics 1.md

 ```

+We can see that about 85% of the observations in the out-of-sample data were correctly predicted.

 ## LDA

 A 'black box' for linear discriminant analysis is available in the *MASS* package.
 The functions are pretty straightforward: